nguyenpham/Banksia/README.md

 - Support chess engines with UCI and Winboard protocols
 - Support opening book formats edp, pgn, bin (Polyglot)
 - Tournament: concurrency, round robin, ponderable
-- Controlled mainly by 2 json files (one for configurations of engines, one for tournament management).
+- Controlled mainly by 2 JSON files (one for configurations of engines, one for tournament management).
 That is very flexible, easy way to setup and change
+- Can auto generate all neccessary JSON files
 - Controllable by keyboard when games playing (type anything from keyboard to display the help)
 - Written in standard C++11
 - Open source, MIT license